 - Key concepts related to Stackdriver Trace and Stackdriver Monitoring.
 Lab: Use Stackdriver Monitoring and Stackdriver Trace to trace a request across services, observe, and optimize performance

-Want to boost your career in GCP?
+Want to boost your career in Google Cloud?
 Click on the roles below to see QA‘s learning pathways, specially designed to give you the skills to succeed.